vitor-fernandes/vitor-fernandes.github.io/about.md

 <br>
 My interests are in: Web Application Security, Penetration Testing, Bug Bounty and Code Review.
 <br>
+I create a study ground with more 3 friends on my university to we discute about Hacking, Privacity, Linux, Programming, Network Computers etc called "EthicalHackers UFPB".
+The link to the page group you can find on the bottom of the page.
 <br>
 I'm a newbie Bug Hunter and search bugs in some plataforms such as Hackerone, Bugcrowd and Intigriti.
 <br>